Deploying BlueField Software Using BFB from Host

 /mntto the path for the tool).

 bfb_post_install– called as a last step before reboot.
-All EMMC partitions are unmounted at this stage.
+All eMMC/SSD partitions are unmounted at this stage.

 # cat /root/bf.cfg